BG3-Community-Library-Team/bg3-community/home.md

 This is the BG3 Modding Community Wiki, a place to find, create, and edit tutorials, resources, and guides.
 Lore and base game information are also welcome.

 All content is posted with the author’s consent.
-Test

 ## How to Get Involved
 This is a community-driven project, and we value your input!
 Whether you contribute or just explore, we’d love to hear your feedback on [Discord](https://discord.gg/bg3mods).
 If you’d like to participate, please read the [Rules and Guidelines](/meta/guidelines) first to ensure we're on the same page.